How Kryptos K4 Works

 r = ( f(C) + g_state(T) ) mod 26 R = r + gate

-gate (one-bit gate), A single binary adjustment (1 or 0) fixed by the position in the grid.
-It is computable from the position alone (col31 packet phase + tier mod 3 carrier cycle + seam-corner override at lanes {14, 1, 2}), or equivalently from the ciphertext letter and its lane.
-The solved gate construction is: X cap 0101, Y-row rule, Z1 from Y by +3 internal drift plus terminal +1 carry, and Z2 from Y by footer / basis-handoff collapse, see The gate below.
+gate (one-bit gate), A single binary adjustment (1 or 0) fixed by the position in the grid under a declared ray map (E cells add 1; NE and S cells add 0; 69 E, 18 NE, 10 S).
+It is plaintext-independent by construction and can equivalently be computed from the position (col31 packet phase + tier mod 3 carrier cycle + seam-corner override at lanes {14, 1, 2}).
+Its physical reading awaits a blind on-site audit, see The gate below.

 The master constants

-A small set of master constants recurs throughout the derivation, each sourced from on-site artifacts:
+A small set of master constants recurs throughout the reconstruction, each tied to an on-site artifact or public clue.
+The compass-seed attributions are interpretive pending a blind test:

 | Value | Source | Role |